Weizilla/workouts/README.md

  3. Configure hitting localhost:8080 running local, no host when packaged
 2. Support multi sport
 3. Fix deploy script.
 Needs Garmin credentials as env var which isn't passed into ssh remote command
+4. Refactor tests
+ 1. Move test instance of POJOs to single place
+ 2. Use memory backed stores instead of complicated mocks

 ## To Do (Imported from workout-logger)
 1. Improve UI